mcinglis/c-style/readme.md

 #### Comment all `#include`s to say what symbols you use from them

-I really wish some projects did this (I've never seen any that do).
+I've never seen any projects that do this, but I think it would be great if more did.
 Use `man` to find where a standard library symbol is defined.
 You shouldn't require readers to use ctags or grep to find where a function came from.
 One of these days, I'm going to write a linter that checks this...